Clone Finder output formats

 An example of the Clone Finder command-line summary output:

 In addition to programmatic output, you can generate a human-readable report in the HTML format by using the

 --save-report argument.
 See Open an HTML Report for details.

 A sample decorated diff

-In addition to the sunburst diagram and other features of Qodana's HTML report, Clone Finder makes the analysis of code duplicates more helpful and convenient.
+In addition to the sunburst diagram and other features of the Qodana HTML report, Clone Finder makes the analysis of code duplicates more helpful and convenient.

 The detected clones are prioritized and displayed in the order of their importance.